Post-purchase onboarding flow

 I created high-fidelity UI designs for all devices based on the initial prototype, and then supported the development team in building, testing and releasing the new functionality.

 Furthermore, I worked with the marketing team to design an end-to-end welcome email journey for both new customers and newly registered users.
+This included the triggers and timings of the welcome emails as well as the copy and UX/UI design of the individual emails.
 My journey map for the welcome emails is shown below:

 Once the new onboarding flow went live (July 2020), we used Hotjar and other analytics tools like Tableau to track how well the flow performed.
 Below is an example Hotjar recording of a user going through the flow: